-There are two main requirements to qualify for the U.S. Green Card Lottery.
+There are two main requirements to qualify for the U.S. Green Card Lottery (also known as the Diversity Visa Lottery).
 Besides being a native of a qualifying country, Green Card Lottery eligibility also includes having a high school education or at least two years of work experience in an occupation that meets certain criteria.
 It is one of the most unique American visa programs since it does not require employer or family sponsorship.
 All qualifying Green Card Lottery participants have an equal opportunity to win.
 The winners are chosen at random by a computer program.

 One of the major eligibility requirements for one to qualify for the Green Card Lottery is to be a native of an eligible country.
 While most countries are eligible for the Green Card Lottery, those who have sent more than 50,000 immigrants to the U.S over the past five years are not eligible to apply for the program.

-According to the U.S. government, a native of a qualifying country, in most cases, means the country in which you were born.
+According to the U.S. government, a native of a qualifying country, in most cases, means a person who was born in an eligible country.
 If you find out that your native country is not eligible, but your spouse’s native country is, you can enter the Green Card Lottery via your spouse’s entry.
 It is important that both of you are listed on the Green Card Lottery entry; otherwise, it will be disqualified from the program.
 Another exception to the native eligibility rule is if one’s parents were born in eligible countries, but were not residents of the individual’s country of birth, then the person can apply to the program.
 For example, your parents might have temporarily lived in the ineligible country because of their jobs.
-Green Card Lottery Experts has the latest list of qualifying countries and you can always check for free if you qualify by taking our eligibility test.
+The most recent list of ineligible countries is shown below.

 Education or Work Experience